ge3626/Robot/README.md

-Robot code test at the end of season (likely for kitbot)
+FRC Robot code for Kitbot and Guetta